Skip to main content

 • Easily accessible: Documentation can be accessed with ease for customers and employees.
 According to Forrester, about 70% of consumers prefer the self-service option to resolve issues rather than calling or sending an email, so providing this information is vital.

-• Reduces wastage: A knowledge base may improve many business areas and decrease service costs.
-A knowledge base can reduce the support and account manager workload.
+• Reduces wastage: A knowledge base may improve many business areas and decrease service cost, and can reduce the support and account manager workload.
 With fast, easy access to information, customers are less likely to contact support or account managers.
-At the same time, employees don't waste time looking for information, enhancing productivity.
+At the same time, employees don't waste time looking for information, which boosts productivity.

 • Encourages sales: Users can also find answers.
 If someone is considering your service or product, content in a knowledge base may help them gather information that leads to a sale.

-• Improves knowledge retention: If employee churn is an issue in your business, a knowledge base can help you save and document relevant information before key employees leave the business.
+• Improves institutional memory: If employee churn is an issue in your business, a knowledge base can help you save and document relevant information before key employees leave the business.

-• Provides faster support: Support time can be reduced by making the first port of call to check the knowledge base.
+• Provides faster support: Support time can be reduced by making the knowledge base the first place for employees or customers to check.

 • Improves employee onboarding: When employees join your business, they too can get up to speed faster by exploring the knowledge base as part of their onboarding journey and accessing all the documentation in one place.